CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M02_Unit 3 Create and configure a virtual network gateway.md

 + Task 6: Connect to the Test VMs using RDP
 + Task 7: Test the connection between the VMs
 + Task 8: CoreServicesVnet to ManufacturingVnet
-+ Task 9: Connect ManufacturingVnet to CoreServicesVnet
-+ Task 10: Verify that the connections connect
++ Task 9: Verify that the connections connect
-+ Task 11: Test the connection between the VMs
++ Task 10: Test the connection between the VMs

 >**Note**: An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20a%20virtual%20network%20gateway)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.